bwsnetwork/bwscoin/CONTRIBUTING.md

   - Where bugs are fixed, where possible, there should be unit tests demonstrating the bug and also proving the fix.
 This helps prevent regression.

-Patches that change PAI Coin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive PAI Forum discussions and have a numbered PDP.
+Patches that change BWS Coin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions and have a numbered PDP.
 While each case will be different, one should be prepared to expend more time and effort than for other kinds of patches because of increased peer review and consensus building requirements.